nestybox/sysbox-ee/docs/troubleshoot.md

 This means that the bind mount security check has failed.
-This occurs when running with Docker userns remap disabled (the default configuration for Docker) and the source of the bind mount does not meet Sysboxd's security requirements.
+This occurs when running with Docker userns remap disabled (the default configuration for Docker) and the source of the bind mount does not meet Sysbox's security requirements.
 Refer to [Docker Bind Mount Permissions](usage.md#docker-bind-mount-permissions) for details on how to fix this.

 ## Bind Mount Permissions Error